-Reid’s Jail Time On ‘Criminal Minds’: Why Is Reid In Prison?
+Reid’s Prison Time On ‘Criminal Minds’: Why Is He Behind Bars?

 — Zesty TV News (@zesty_tv) March 16, 2017

-While Criminal Minds fans cannot watch a single episode of the show without biting their nails ever since Spencer Reid was sentenced to jail time, showrunner Erica Messer tells the series fans to “hang on tight” as the worst of Reid’s prison life has yet to come, according to TV Line.
+While Criminal Minds fans cannot watch a single episode of the show without biting their nails ever since Spencer Reid was sentenced to prison, showrunner Erica Messer tells the series fans to “hang on tight” as the worst of Reid’s prison life has yet to come, according to TV Line.

-Just when Criminal Minds fans thought Spencer Reid had fully adapted to the brutal reality of prison life – Reid even made a cellmate friend recently – there are now theories that Reid may be killed off from Criminal Minds in the Episode 17.
+Just when Criminal Minds fans thought Spencer Reid had fully adapted to the brutal reality of prison life – Reid even made a cellmate friend recently – there are now theories that Reid may be killed off from Criminal Minds in Episode 17.

-Spencer Reid is serving prison time for a murder case he believes he didn’t do.
-Reid was trying to find a cure for his mother in Mexico, but got dragged into Rosa Medina’s murder.
-While Reid remains the main suspect in the murder case, his BAU team is trying to get him out of jail by finding the real murderer.
+Spencer Reid is serving prison time for a murder he believes he didn’t do.
+Reid was trying to find a cure for his mother in Mexico, but he got dragged into Rosa Medina’s murder.
+While Reid remains the main suspect in the murder case, his BAU team is trying to get him out of prison by finding the real murderer.

 #CriminalMinds Boss: For Reid, the Worst Is Yet to Come, ‘So Hang On Tight’ https://t.co/4jb6Aq5TJk via @MattMitovich pic.twitter.com/jt2Sppgthf